A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

-There are also a number of foreign banks operating in Turkey such as Citibank, Eurobank Tekfen, Fortis
+English.
+There are also a number of foreign banks operating in Turkey such as Citibank, Eurobank

-Bank, HSBC, ING Bank.
-Anybody, Turkish or foreign; resident or not, can open a bank account in
+Tekfen, Fortis Bank, HSBC, ING Bank.
+Anybody, Turkish or foreign; resident or not, can open a

-get around Turkey using the airplanes, public transport, rental cars, intercity bus services, high speed
+can get around Turkey using the airplanes, public transport, rental cars, intercity bus services,

 There are many types of taxi, share-taxi and minibus in operation.
 Taxis are numerous in all Turkish

-is entirely possible but cyclists are advised to make sure they are prepared for the heat, and ensure
+Turkey is entirely possible but cyclists are advised to make sure they are prepared for the heat,

 COST OF LIVING